eozhisarcikli/model-of-customer-churn/README.md

 # Which customers may churn?

 Customer churn means whether an existing customer, user, player, subscriber or any kind of return client stops doing business or ends the relationship with a company.
-Aim is to creating a classifier which can predict(based on previous info), if a new customer may likely churn in the future.
+Aim is to create a classifier which can predict(based on previous info) churn probability of a customer.

 A data from kaggle will be used for this model.
 This is a historical dataset.
 So there is a field stating whether that customer has churnded or not, for an unknown telecommunications company.